OniDaito/S9Lab/_posts/2011-06-03-Wireless-Headtracking-and-FabLab.markdown

 ---
 layout: post
 title: Wireless Headtracking and FabLab
+tags: electronics
+introtext: Two posts combined!
+I've been busy trying to figure out a good way of doing headtracking on the cheap.
+Vuzix have not been too helpful when it comes to their VR920 headset.
+I've managed to get some working results with the Windows drivers but there is an issue when it comes to OSX and Linux.
+It was decided we should build our own Gyro unit.
+Not knowing anything about such things, I went straight in.
+strapline: Wireless, almost perfect headtracking
 ---

 ![XBee Gyro unit in Custom Case](http://farm3.static.flickr.com/2130/5794083824_6cc8abfb7d.jpg "XBee Gyro Unit in Custom Case")